rubatopy/rubato/docs/source/tutorials/platformer/step2.rst

 First things first, we need to understand how rubato is structured (we will explain it first, then walk you through it). rubato has 4 different levels: Scenes, Groups, Game Objects, and Components.

-:func:`Scenes <rubato.classes.scene.Scene>` hold a collection of Game Objects and Groups.
-It also manages a :func:`Camera <rubato.classes.camera.Camera>`.
+:func:`Scenes <rubato.struct.scene.Scene>` hold a collection of Game Objects and Groups.
+It also manages a :func:`Camera <rubato.utils.camera.Camera>`.
 Scenes are used to compartmentalize code.
 For example, you could have each level of your game on a different scene.
 Then to switch levels you would switch scenes.
-Every game has a :func:`Scene Manager <rubato.classes.scene_manager.SceneManager>` which helps you switch between scenes easily.
+Every game has a :func:`Scene Manager <rubato.struct.scene_manager.SceneManager>` which helps you switch between scenes easily.

-:func:`Groups <rubato.classes.group.Group>` also hold a collection of Game Objects and other Groups.
+:func:`Groups <rubato.struct.group.Group>` also hold a collection of Game Objects and other Groups.
 Their main purpose is to further compartmentalize items.
 For example, items in 2 different groups won't collide with each other.
 In this tutorial, we won't be using Groups as we don't need this functionality here.

-:func:`Game Objects <rubato.classes.game_object.GameObject>` are the main item in a game.
+:func:`Game Objects <rubato.struct.gameobject.game_object.GameObject>` are the main item in a game.
 They hold Components, have a position, and have a z-index.
 By themselves, they have very little functionality.

-:func:`Components <rubato.classes.component.Component>` are how Game Objects get their functionality.
+:func:`Components <rubato.struct.component.Component>` are how Game Objects get their functionality.
 Each component adds or changes something about the Game Object.
 For example, an Image component draws an image from your filesystem to the game at the
 Game Object's position.